 “The town lay stretched along the river, it’s intricate cobweb of streets jeweled with twinkling lights.
 Behind the castle swells a dome shaped hill, forest-clad, and beyond that a nobler and loftier one.
 The castle looks down upon the compact brown-roofed town; and from the town two picturesque old bridges span the river.
 I have never enjoyed a view which had such a satisfying charm about it as this one gives”

-Those of you that know me, know I love all things twinkling lights, cobwebbed streets and glorious castles all ready for exploration so you didn’t have to convince me twice to put Heidelberg pretty high up on my bucket list.
+Those of you that know me, know I love all things twinkling lights, cobwebbed streets and glorious castles all ready for exploration so you didn’t have to convince me twice to put the fairytale city of Heidelberg pretty high up on my bucket list.
 If you haven’t already you need to add this hidden gem to your bucket list immediately.
 Can you even be considered a serious traveller if you haven’t been?

 From Frankfurt it is only a short train ride to Heidelberg Hauptbahnhof.
 If you are following my story you will know that for the last few years I’ve been suffering the severely debhilitaing disease that is Lyme, which is why instead of visiting those places on my bucket list I would distract myself from the hellish pain and isolation by looking through instagram for places to find for if and when I got better.
 Through research I had found a Lyme treatment with an 85% success rate in Frankfurt so while I was there I just knew I couldn’t get so close and not tick Heidelberg off my list.